LlamaTouch/Evaluator/README.md

 - **The task execution trace.**
 This is used by the <ins>*testbed evaluator*</ins>.
 This is recorded during a mobile agent operating on a real device.
-It will be compared with the crucial stats in the ground-truth trace, aiming to revealing the real capability of mobile agents operating on a real environment.
+It will be compared with the essential stats in the ground-truth trace, aiming to revealing the real capability of mobile agents operating on a real environment.

 ## Usages